nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

     - test statistic from the primary result (Wstat)
     - P-value (pvalue)
     - Adjusted p-value (qvalue)
-    - logical value indicating differential abundance based on the qvalue cutoff of 0.05 (diff)
   - All.mean (mean across all samples)
   - All.stdev (standard deviation across all samples)
   - For each group: